webix-hub/docs/data/api/refs/ui.spreadsheet_methods.md

 - api/ui.spreadsheet_savecell.md - saves changes made in the cell
 - api/ui.spreadsheet_serialize.md - serializes SpreadSheet data to a JSON object
 - api/ui.spreadsheet_setcellvalue.md - sets a value for the cell
-- api/ui.spreadsheet_setstyle.md - sets a style for a cell
 - api/link/ui.spreadsheet_show.md - makes the component visible
 - api/link/ui.spreadsheet_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
 - api/ui.spreadsheet_splitcell.md - splits the cells' span that was made by merging several cells